typeractivexyz/documentation/docs/build-guides/corne-wireless/getting-started.md

  - Partially Assembled: No need to solder the hotswap sockets, diodes, reset button, power switch, or JST jack
  - Choc PCB: Our Choc PCB is using Choc spacing, which makes it more compact than usual

-You can customize your wireless in 3D Corne at the [keyboard customizer](https://typeractive.xyz/pages/build).
+You can customize your wireless in 3D Corne at the [keyboard kit customizer](https://typeractive.xyz/pages/build).

 ## Build Videos